remilkies/Spoilt-Milk/README.md

 When you have binged an ungodly amount of horror cinema, such as I, spanning from the gritty (and horribly CGI'd) 1980s to the bloody 2024, remembering every single title becomes a terrifying nightmare in its own right.
 Especially when people KNOW I'm an absolute horror FIEND, but then when they ask for a recommendation I only ever remember Midsommar and I feel like a poser T-T. So this site is for me to remember all the movies I watch, but more for the movies I HIGHLY recommend :D

-Thanks for reading and WELCOME TO SPOILT MILK >:D
+Thank yewww for reading and WELCOME TO SPOILT MILK >:D

 ## 🩸 Features